digipres/publications/ipres/ipres-2016/papers/status-of-cellar.md

   paper reviews the status of this on-going development and thereby provides an overview of the challenges and intricacies of audiovisual specification development.
 creators:
-- Blewer, Ashley
+- Ashley Blewer
-- Rice, Dave
+- Dave Rice
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:503184/download
 grand_parent: iPRES